Your Dream Home Appraised Lower than Your Offer: Now What?

 Option 1: Renegotiate the deal

 If they are unwilling to budge on price, you can also renegotiate seller concessions.
-Offer to split the difference; if the home under-appraised by $20,000, they could lower the price by $10,000 and you could put an additional $10,000 into the transaction.
+Offer to split the difference.
+If the home is under-appraised by $20,000, they could lower the price by $10,000, and you could put an additional $10,000 into the transaction.

 Option 2: Find a new lender

 When multiple appraisers value the same home, Tom Cullen of Cullen Real Estate and Appraisal Company says that “invariably two appraisers will arrive at slightly different values due to comparable sale selection and subjective property characteristics, such as quality and condition.”
-Banks use different appraisers and set different appraisal criteria, and another bank could arrive at a different home value.
+Because banks use different appraisers and methods, another lender could land on a different price for the same home.

 Consider looking for a different lender if: